Sam Lane (field hockey): Personal life

 Sam Lane was born in Christchurch, New Zealand and raised in Temuka, New Zealand.
 He started playing hockey when he was 3 years old.

 In early 2019, Lane tragically lost his mother, Margaret, after a long battle with cancer.

-Sam now works at Forsyth Barr, alongside playing for the Black Sticks Men’s Hockey team.
+Sam now works at Forsyth Barr, alongside playing for the Black Sticks Men's Hockey team.

 Career

 Club level

 In the New Zealand National Hockey League Lane plays for Canterbury.

-In 2021, Lane signed for Belgium Hickey Club KHC Leuven for one season before joining the Dutch League representing HC Oranje-Rood for two seasons.
+In 2021, Lane signed for Belgium Hockey Club KHC Leuven for one season before joining the Dutch League representing HC Oranje-Rood for two seasons.

 Lane returned to New Zealand in early 2024 after a foot injury cleared him from the remainder of his contract period.

 Lane also competed in the 2025 Hockey India League.
 He was bought in the auction for 27Lakh by the Shrachi Rarh Bengal Tigers.
 The team went on to win the title, with Lane scoring the winning goal in the gold medal match.